nimobeeren/dressme/api/README.md

 uv run seed
 ```

-This will add some wearables to the database stored in the `dressme.db` file.
+This will add some wearables to the database.

 ### Getting an access token